citrix/terraform-provider-citrix/docs/resources/application.md

 - `description` (String) Description of the application.
 - `enabled` (Boolean) Indicates whether the application is enabled or disabled.
 Default is `true`.
 - `icon` (String) The Id of the icon to be associated with the application.
+- `limit_to_one_instance_per_user` (Boolean) Specifies if the use of the application should be limited to only one instance per user.
+Default is `false`.
 - `limit_visibility_to_users` (Set of String) By default, the application is visible to all users within a delivery group.
 However, you can restrict its visibility to only certain users by specifying them in the `limit_visibility_to_users` list.

 -> **Note** Users must be in `DOMAIN\UserOrGroupName` or `user@domain.com` format
+- `max_total_instances` (Number) Control the use of this application by limiting the number of instances running at the same time.
+If set to 0, it allows unlimited use.
 - `metadata` (Attributes List) Metadata for the Application. (see [below for nested schema](#nestedatt--metadata))
+- `shortcut_added_to_desktop` (Boolean) Indicates whether a shortcut to the application is added to the desktop.
+Default is `false`.
+- `shortcut_added_to_start_menu` (Boolean) Indicates whether a shortcut to the application is added to the start menu.
+Default is `false`.
 - `tags` (Set of String) A set of identifiers of tags to associate with the application.
+- `visible` (Boolean) Specifies whether or not this application is visible to users.
+Note that it’s possible for an application to be disabled and still visible.
+Default is `true`.

 ### Read-Only